ar3thien/ar3thien.github.io/_posts/2021-02-10-aws-estimatedcharges.md

 # __Installation__
 ---
 <br>
-I'm starting from a fresh Ubuntu installation, so I will update the repo and upgrade the existing packages
+First step is to update the repo and upgrade to get the latest packages
 ```shell
 > sudo apt-get update && apt-get -y upgrade
 ```